fparpas/Developing-Agentic-AI-Apps-Hackathon/Student/Challenge-01.md

 ## Description

-Your challenge is to set up and master GitHub Copilot in VS Code, then enhance it with MCP servers to accelerate your AI application development workflow.
+Your challenge is to set up and get familiar with GitHub Copilot in VS Code, then enhance it with MCP servers to accelerate your AI application development workflow.

-### Task 1: Install and Configure GitHub Copilot
+### Task 1: Setup and Configure GitHub Copilot
-Install the GitHub Copilot and Copilot Chat extensions in Visual Studio Code, sign in to authenticate your account, and confirm the installation by generating an inline code suggestion.
+Setup GitHub Copilot in Visual Studio Code, and confirm the installation by generating an inline code suggestion.

 ### Task 2: Explore Copilot Interaction Modes